VelocityLapse/velocitylapse.github.io/source/capture_modes/timelapse_mode.rst

 .. note::
     Experimental feature: Velocity Lapse extends the shutter speed range past the normal amounts for certain device models, but again, this still depends on the device.

-Following the standard behavior of camera apps, the normal camera preview is limited to 1/5 of a second of shutter speed.
-This means that when setting shutter speeds longer than 1/5 of a second, it would not be WYSIWYG in the normal preview.

-For this reason, Velocity Lapse has a special preview called the **Long Exposure Preview**.
-Enabling this preview will enable you to see an accurate, but not real-time, photo preview with the current long-exposure settings.

 ISO
 ^^^